grafana/beyla/docs/sources/features/index.md

 Under low-load conditions, most of the execution time will be spent in the service handler, but in high-load scenarios, many requests might spend a non-negligible time in an internal queue, waiting to be dispatched.
-In the above timeline, instrumenting only the server handler would report metrics measuring that a web request has required 50ms to execute while in reality it has spent 120ms at the server side.
+In the above timeline, instrumenting only the server handler would report metrics measuring that a web request has required 50ms to execute, while in reality it has spent 120ms at the server side.
 The service owner would get really inaccurate metrics about their services behavior.

-eBPF allows overcoming the limitations of manual instrumentation tools.
-The eBPF auto-instrument will insert tracepoints at the kernel connect/receive/write/close functions (also at the Go runtime in the case of Go applications).
-This will provide more accurate metrics and traces, nearer to the user-perceived response time.
+eBPF allows us to overcome the limitations of manual instrumentation tools.
+The eBPF auto-instrumentation tool inserts tracepoints at the kernel connect/receive/write/close functions (also at the Go runtime in the case of Go applications).
+This low leve instrumentation provides more accurate metrics and traces, much closer to the user-perceived response time.

-Concretely, the eBPF autoinstrument reports traces that are divided in different spans:
+Concretely, the eBPF auto-instrumentation tool reports traces that are divided in different spans:

 ![](img/server-side-trace.png)

-The above image shows the typical structure of a trace as reported by the eBPF autoinstrument:
+The above image shows the typical structure of a trace as reported by the eBPF auto-instrumentation tool:

 * An overall span measuring the total time spent by the request at the server side.
 * A child span measuring the time spent by the request in the queue, waiting to be dispatched.